ahmadamineloutfi/Empirical-Study-of-Day-Ahead-Electricity-Spot-Price-Forecasting-Insights-into-a-Novel-Loss-Function/README.md

 The main dataset set used is entitled:
 - ' #E_data.xlsx'.

-In addition you will need another dataset to reproduce the plots plot of the loss functions (MAE,MSE, Theil UI, Theil UII, Theil UII square) where the true target value is 100, and the predicted values range between -10,000 to 10,000.
+In addition you will need another dataset that will be used solely to reproduce the plots of the loss functions (MAE,MSE, Theil UI, Theil UII, Theil UII square) where the true target value is 100, and the predicted values range between -10,000 to 10,000.
 It is entitled:
 - 'plot of the loss functions.xlsx'

+Graphs:
+To reproduce the graphs 1,2,3,4,5 and 6 as well as table 2, you  need the following python file:
+1. 'plots for the loss functions.py'

+- Reproducing graphs 7,8 and 9 is integrated with the correlation coefficients python file (below).
+- Repoducing table 3 is integrated with the missing value main python file (below).
+- Reproducing tables 4, 5 and 6 as well as graphs 10,11,12 is integrated with the model building main python file (below).

 # Missing Values
 In this study, we deployed five different techniques to deal with missing values and compared their results before finally selecting the most optimal one for our dataset: